Media & Laptop Borrowing Policy

 - Laptops circulate to undergraduate students for six hours, no renewals, no overnight check out.
 All media equipment must be returned to the Library before closing.
 Graduate students have a 24-hour loan period.

 - Library staff will take an inventory of equipment at check-out and check-in.
-Inventory may take 15 minutes.
+Inventory may take around 10 minutes.
 Please plan your time accordingly.

 Booking/Reserving Media Equipment